Why some crypto coins cost less than a penny

 INX also allows only eight decimal places to denote parts of a coin.
 Even that is a lot.
 Starting from the sixth place, the share of ether is already worth less than a cent, and in this territory some of the tokens are so tiny that they can get stuck in wallets, since they cannot even cover transaction costs.

-Of course, the cryptocurrency world makes it possible to realize what once seemed unthinkable, and vice versa.
+Of course, the cryptocurrency world allows you to realize what once seemed unthinkable, and vice versa.
 Azerwal recalls stories of yesteryear when people spent huge amounts of Bitcoin or Ethereum just because they could.
-Like the guy who spent 10,000 BTC – almost $ 600 million now – on two pizzas in 2010.
+Like the guy who spent 10,000 bitcoins – almost $ 600 million now – on two pizzas in 2010.
 Today, in some stores, you can buy 10,000 pizzas for one bitcoin.

 “This is what exchanges have to deal with; in the end, what will the price be in 10 years, – he noted. – Who knows?
 Yes?”